 I saw the inside of a lot of airports in 2016, but there’s one that really stood out from the pack.
 Singapore’s Changi Airport really delivers when it comes to making your airport experience enjoyable.
 From the many delicious food options to the shops, little trolleys, bars and free movie and chill-out zones, they just know how to make you feel welcome.
 The free wifi is just the icing on the layover cake!

 If breakfast isn’t just the best dang meal of the day, I don’t know what is.
-The breakfast that stays with both Matt and I from 2016 is the insanely good meal we enjoyed at Burrows of Berry.
+The breakfast that stays with both Matt and me from 2016 is the insanely good meal we enjoyed at The Burrows of Berry.
 Holy heck, words do not do this place justice.
-Not only is the fit-out amazing, the service is great and the breakfast is second to none!
+Not only is the fit-out amazing, but the service is also great and the breakfast is second to none!
 The menu here is really impressive, I can still taste the incredible waffles I enjoyed and Matt has not stopped raving about his perfectly cooked, gooey eggs.
 If you ever get the chance to eat here, do it!
+(2022 Update: The Burrows of Berry is closed and has beenreplaced by Salmon and Co)

 Matt and I often talk about our favourite meals and places we’ve eaten.
 Whenever we talk about having the ability to teleport and show up at a restaurant anywhere in the world, we both always agree we’d go straight to Bumbu Bali in Indonesia.
 The food here is the NEXT LEVEL, man.
 I’m telling you!
 The flavours are out of this world, it’s traditional local food taking to the absolute max and it’s just the most unforgettably delicious food.
 The whole experience is awesome.
 If you find yourself in Bali, it’s worth making the trip to get there.
 I dream about their satay sauce.